 The enlargement process is not completed.
-Currently, accession negotiations with six candidate countries such as Albania, Iceland, Macedonia, Montenegro, Serbia and Turkey are under way.
+Currently, accession negotiations with five candidate countries such as Albania, Macedonia, Montenegro, Serbia and Turkey are under way.

 Albania submitted the formal application for EU membership in 2009.
 In June 2014, Albania was granted the EU candidate status.
 The next step will be the official opening of accession negotiations.

-Macedonia was granted candidate status in 2005.
+Macedonia applied for EU membership in 2004 and was granted candidate status in December 2005.
 The European Commission has repeatedly recommended the opening of accession negotiations.
 Some EU Member States argue that a satisfying solution to the pending name issue has to be found before the negotiations can be launched.

 Montenegro submitted the formal application for EU membership in 2008, two years after declaring her independence.
 After a positive recommendation by the European Commission, Montenegro was granted the candidate status in 2010.
 Accession negotiations were formally opened in June 2012.